-Brad Stevens ‘Had No Idea’ About Pete Buttigieg’s Halloween Costume Beforehand
+NESN

 In case you weren’t aware, Boston Celtics head coach Brad Stevens and Democratic presidential candidate Pete Buttigieg look a lot alike.
 Like, a lot alike.

 The two even dressed up as each other for Halloween this year.
 (Buttigieg first appeared dressed as Stevens on social media Halloween morning.
-Stevens returned the favor by midafternoon.)
-And social media ate it up.
+Stevens returned the favor by mid-afternoon, and social media ate it up.

 Stevens appeared on 98.5 The Sports Hub’s “Zo and Bertrand” on Wednesday where he told hosts Scott Zolak and Mark Bertrand about how his creative costume choice came to be.

-“So Buttigieg did that in the morning last week (on Halloween), and then my wife and a couple of our friends were like, ‘You have to something.’
+“So Buttigieg did that in the morning last week (on Halloween), and then my wife and a couple of our friends were like, ‘You have to do something.’
 And I was like, you know, I’m always about all of that stuff, as you can imagine,” he said.

 So this whole this was planned out, right?
 Not so, according to Stevens.